Diseases from mosquito, flea and tick bites have tripled, spread new disease: CDC

 The range of diseases, many of which are new and challenging for health officials to combat, is wide –- as is the growing burden of mosquito-borne and tickborne illnesses in the U.S.

-Most notable –- Lyme disease.
-Tick-borne diseases like Lyme and ehrlichiosis and anaplasmosis more than doubled in the 13-year span of this report.
+The most notable?
+Lyme disease.
+Tickborne diseases like Lyme, ehrlichiosis and anaplasmosis more than doubled in the 13-year span of this report.

 Why?
 Mosquitoes and ticks -- and the germs they spread -- are moving into new areas of the country, putting more people at risk for infection.

 But people can fight back.
-Some of the same things that provide protection from sun also protect you from biting insects.
+Some of the same things that provide protection from the sun also protect you from biting insects.
 Long-sleeved shirts, long pants and a hat help keep bugs off skin.
 Bug repellent helps, too, and there are many brands of clothing now sold with the repellents built in.
-Repellent can also be put in socks, shoes, hats, even tents.
+Repellent can also be put in socks, shoes, hats and even tents.

 In addition, take sensible steps to keep bugs from breeding in the backyard –- don’t let standing water be a nursery for mosquitoes.